Top Oncologists for Mesothelioma

 Radiation oncologists are specialty physicians who use radiation therapy to treat cancer.

 Like surgical oncologists, radiation oncologists can specialize in treating certain types of cancer.
-For example, thoracic radiation oncology focuses on radiation therapy for lung cancer and mesothelioma.
+For example, thoracic radiation oncology is radiation therapy for lung cancer and mesothelioma.

 Radiation therapy can be used to shrink tumors or prevent cancer recurrence.
 It is also used as a palliative treatment to relieve pain and manage symptoms.